ModDota/moddota.github.io/_articles/getting-started.md

 * Modeling (Importing your own custom models into your addon)
 * Sounds (Importing your own custom sounds, or editing existing ones)
 * Particles (Editing existing particles or creating your own using the Particle Editor Tool (PET))
-* Panorama (Creating custom UI with Panorama scripts to extend or modify the existing Dota 2 UI)
+* Panorama (Creating custom UI or modifying existing Dota 2 UI with Panorama scripts)

 ## Step #0: Installing and Launching the Dota 2 Workshop Tools